You should consider who you want to inherit your assets, and who you want to leave in charge of your estate. The government decides otherwise.

 Whom do you want making medical decisions for you if you become unable to make them yourself?

 3. Draft your will.
-If your finances and wishes are simple, you may find that you can craft a quick and inexpensive will using a web-based legal document service – unless you know the process this is inadvisable as mistakes can be made easily – or you can hire a solicitor to draw up a Will and other documents for you such as Power of Attorney.
+If your finances and wishes are simple, you may find that you can craft a quick and inexpensive will using a web-based legal document service – unless you know the process this is inadvisable as mistakes can be made easily – or you can hire a solicitor to draw up a Will and other documents for you such as Power of Attorney but tend to be more expensive.
 A Will writer will specialise in this topic and have experience of claims and will cost something in the middle.

 4. Name an Executor.
 A Will also allows you to name your Executor, the person who will be in charge of distributing your property, filing tax returns on behalf of your estate, and processing claims from creditors.
 Your Executor can be a friend or relative, or a professional like an accountant or lawyer, but it should be someone you trust and who is willing and able to take on the responsibility.